toptal/picasso/docs/decisions/11-autosave.md

 ## Problem

-Users want to have auto-save functionality for `RichTextEditor`, and `picasso-forms` doesn't have a built-in solution for this mechanism.
+Developers want to have auto-save functionality for `RichTextEditor`, and `picasso-forms` doesn't have a built-in solution for this mechanism.

 ## Proposal